 Everyone has rights.
 Everyone has the same rights as everyone else.
 If a person is not treated fairly it could be discrimination.
-Discrimination is against the law.

 Right to life (section 16)

 Everyone has a right to feel safe.
 Everyone's life should be protected.